 Marketing Tactics of Thread Count

-Some manufactures have taken the thread count a step further by counting the fibers of the threads in order to inflate the count.
+Some manufacturers have taken the thread count a step further by counting the fibers of the threads in order to inflate the count.

 The fibers that make a single thread are called plies.
 There are four fibers of plies to a thread.